tpisto/fuzzy_prefix_search/README.md

 - O(k) time complexity for insertion, where k is the length of the word
 - Space-efficient storage using a tree structure with shared prefixes
-- For thread safe we use Arc + RwLock that would need further optimizations
 - TODO: Benchmarks, optimizations, algorithm selection...

 Caveat Emptor: we use *unsafe* in deletes for 2x read performance compared to Rc/RefCell approach.